Andy-Osborne/Recipe-Workshop/testing.md

 - I tested to ensure that the text content and image displayed and adjusted appropriately to the user and the media screen size they were viewing the page on.

 ### Functionality Testing

+At all instances within the below testing summaries, I ensured that the correct information was displayed within the jinja ``{% block TAG_NAME %}`` tags.

 #### Base Template